 Introduction

 The term “skull base” refers to the bottom of the skull.
 It is a plate of bone upon which the brain sits.
-The skull base separates the brain from the remaining anatomic structures in the head and neck.
+The skull base separates the brain from the head and neck structures.
 These structures include the nasal cavity, sinuses, eyes, ears, and upper part of the throat.
 The skull base contains many openings called foramen.
-Nerves and blood vessels travel through the foramen to reach other parts of the head, neck and body.
+Nerves and blood vessels pass through the foramen to reach other parts of the body.
 Infections and tumors of the sinuses can impact the skull base, the nerves coming out of the brain and the brain itself.

 Anatomy